SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition: Method

 \subsection{Overall architecture}

-Inspired by the two-branch architectures~\cite{yu2021bisenet, poudel2019fast, hong2021deep,huang2021alignseg,chen2022mobile}, we design a {\bf s}queeze-{\bf e}nhanced {\bf A}xial Trans{\bf former} ({\bf SeaFormer}) framework.
+Inspired by the two-branch architectures~\cite{yu2021bisenet, poudel2019fast, hong2021deep,huang2021alignseg,chen2022mobile}, we design a squeeze-enhanced Axial Transformer (SeaFormer) framework.
 As is shown in Figure~\ref{fig:pipeline}, SeaFormer consists of these parts: \textit{shared STEM}, \textit{context branch}, \textit{spatial branch}, \textit{fusion block} and \textit{light segmentation head}.
 For a fair comparison, we follow TopFormer~\cite{zhang2022topformer} to design the STEM.
 It consists of one regular convolution with stride of 2 followed by four MobileNet blocks where stride of the first and third block is 2.
 The context branch and the spatial branch share the produced feature map, which allows us to build a fast semantic segmentation model.